 There were a lot of birthdays at work recently, luckily I'm in charge of making sure everyone gets fun gifts!
 It's hard to buy for adults though sometimes, there're only so many boring adult gifts one can receive without feeling underwhelmed so I like to give people a lot of cool gadgets, games and unusual candy as well as something personal to the individual.
 I think it's important not to take such things so seriously, otherwise it can just end up being super awkward!
 One of my favourite stores at the moment is Flying Tiger.
 It's perfect for nice gifts, I haven't found an Urban Outfitters in Poland so for gifts it's now my go to choice!
 Also, there's a great comic book store in Centrum Metro called Komikslandia, I went there for the most recent personalised presents including a Pikachu pillow and Dragon Ball mug, the staff are so friendly and they all speak English!

 Feel free to leave a comment or get in touch with me via social.
-Links to my social accounts can be found in the footer at the bottom of the page.

 I had previously written a review and made an unboxing video for Japan Candy Box's sister companyKawaii Box.
 I had joined their affiliate programme and applied for their reviewer of the month initiative.
 They emailed me regarding their candy subscription service and sent me a complimentary box to review!